abaoel/jsforms-vue3/README.md

+# Instruction on how to use
+Step 1: Clone this REPO
+STep 2: Run NPM INSTALL
+Step 3: Run NPM RUN DEV

 # Vue 3 + TypeScript + Vite

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.